aeternity/aepp-sdk-js/docs/transaction-options.md

 - `responseTtl` (default `{ type: 'delta', value: 10 }`)
     - The TTL of the response that defines its expiration.
 The response of the oracle will be garbage collected after its expiration.
     - Format: `{type: 'delta|block', value: 'number'}`

-### NameClaimTx
-- `nameFee` (default: calculated based on the length of the name)
-    - The fee in `aettos` that will be payed to claim the name.
-    - For bids in an auction you need to explicitely calculate the required `nameFee` based on the last bid

-### NameUpdateTx
-- `clientTtl` (default: `84600`)
-    - This option is an indicator for indexing tools to know how long (in seconds) they could or should cache the name information.
-- `nameTtl` (default: `180000`)
-    - This option tells the protocol the relative TTL based on the current block height.
-    - `180000` is the maximum possible value

 ### SpendTx
 - `denomination` (default: `aettos`)